Philanthropy Projects

 From a NALC volunteer

-I’m Kayla Stierwalt, virtual English teacher, writer, and WNBA Nashville book discussion chair.
+I’m Kayla Stierwalt, virtual English teacher, and writer.
 My education experience and Nashville community have grown as I’ve joined the Nashville Adult Literacy Council (NALC), a local nonprofit that promotes literacy for adult learners.
 Volunteering as an ESL tutor at NALC has been a great way for me to deepen my connection with the Nashville literacy community and, more importantly, with my student.

 NALC pairs each tutor with one student for a period of at least three months.
 Our twice weekly virtual sessions have given us a place not only to strengthen language skills and meet the student’s goals through the provided lessons and materials but also develop rapport—we’ve bonded over our shared fondness for Taylor Swift and the Backstreet Boys.
 NALC provides training and continued support through tutor-mentor check-ins and educational opportunities like speaker events.
 Building trust so the student feels comfortable asking questions and sharing experiences means a lot to me, and I love seeing her confidence grow.
 Tutoring gives me an opportunity to work with adult students and give back to the city that shares so many literary joys with me.